hucker/splint/README.md

 Good question.  `Pytest` is big and complicated while `splint` is small and less complicated. `Pytest` is for code and the ways that code can break, it is tied intricately to `python`.
-If you have a huge set of rules and have a team managing them, pytest might be your answer, but probably not as it is really a code driven tool.
+If you have a huge set of rules and have a team managing them, `pytest` might be your answer, but probably not.
+It solves a similar but different problem.

 ## Getting Started